REFORMA: REFORMA National Conferences

+The name of the conferences was changed to National REFORMA Conference and are now called NRCs.
+NRC VIII was held in 2025 in Long Beach, CA. NRC IX will be in 2027 in Denver, CO.

 REFORMA Highlights

 In 1985 Susan Luévano-Molina became the first female president of REFORMA.

 In 2006, REFORMA took part in the first Joint Conference of Librarians of Color, along with the American Indian Library Association, the Asian Pacific American Librarians Association, the Black Caucus of the American Library Association, the Chinese American Librarians Association.
 This conference was the first national conference sponsored and held by those organizations, which are known as the Associations of Ethnic Librarians.

 The Joint Council of Librarians of Color (JCLC, Inc.) was founded in June 2015 as an organization “that advocates for and addresses the common needs of the American Library Association ethnic affiliates“; these ethnic affiliates include REFORMA, as well as the American Indian Library Association, the Asian Pacific American Librarians Association, the Black Caucus of the American Library Association, and the Chinese American Librarians Association.
+The history of the collaboration between the associations and their leadership culinating in the National Associations of Librarians of Color has been wriiten by Long.

 In 2019 the Eric Carle Museum of Picture Book Art presented its Angel award to REFORMA for its work to support refugee and immigrant children, the Pura Belpré Award, and development of library collections to include Spanish-language and Latinx-oriented materials.